 The University of Edinburgh is committed to admitting the very best students who demonstrate the potential to benefit from, and contribute to, the academic experience we offer.
-We encourage applications from students from diverse backgrounds and aim to offer equality of opportunity in our selection process.
+We encourage applications from students from diverse backgrounds and are committed to equality of opportunity in our selection process.

-We consider all of the information contained within the UCAS application before making our admissions decision, not just your academic qualifications, the information contained in your personal statement and reference, and any other data and information considered in our approach to contextualised admissions.
+We consider all of the information contained within the UCAS application before making our admissions decision.
+This includes consideration of your academic qualifications, the information contained in your personal statement and reference, and any other data and information considered in our approach to contextualised admissions.

 We recognise that applicants have differing backgrounds and experiences and that not everyone has an equal opportunity to demonstrate their potential with their school or college qualifications alone.

-For this reason we consider certain data and information in our selection process to help us identify applicants whose academic grades to date may not be a true reflection of their potential to succeed at the University.
+For this reason we consider certain data and information in our selection process to help us identify applicants whose academic grades to date may not be a true reflection of their potential to succeed at University.

-This is known as contextual admissions as it enables admissions staff to consider achievements in the context of whether an applicant:
+This is known as contextualised admissions as it enables admissions staff to consider achievements in the context of whether an applicant:

 Even for programmes in high demand, some applicants to whom contextual information applies may therefore receive an offer at the minimum entry requirement.